telvis07/10_capstone/capstone_milestone_report_1.md

 |3  |en_US.twitter.txt |    2360148|
 |4  |Total             |    4269678|

-##t Transforming Unstructured Text for Analysis
+## Processing Unstructured Text for Analysis
 We use [a framework for text mining applications within R](https://cran.r-project.org/web/packages/tm/index.html) to transform the unstructured text to a structured document-by-term matrix format required for analysis.
 The first step is "clean" the text prior with a series of text processing functions.
 We use the following preprocessing steps.

 - Remove all Punctuation